netdata/netdata/web/api/queries/README.md

 #### Time-frame Alignment

-Alignment is a very important aspect of netdata queries.
+Alignment is a very important aspect of Netdata queries.
 Without it, the animated charts on the dashboards would constantly [change shape](#example) during incremental updates.

 To provide consistent grouping through time, the query engine (by default) aligns